renyongqi529/DNMG/README.md

 ![pipeline](images/mod2.png)

+## Acknowledgements
+We thank the authors of LigDream: Shape-Based Compound Generation for releasing their code.
+The code in this repository is based on their source code release (https://github.com/compsciencelab/ligdream).
+If you find this code useful, please consider citing their work.

 ### Requirements

 Model training is written in `pytorch==1.11.0` and uses `keras==2.4.0` for data loaders. `RDKit==2020.09.5` is needed for molecule manipulation.